tuhdo/documentations/Docs/english/elinkvm_guide.md

 Perform following steps to configure eLinkKVM:

-- (1) Connect Ethernet RJ45 cable between eLinkKVM and local computer
+- (1) Connect Ethernet RJ45 cable between eLinkKVM and remote terminal
-- (2) Connect USB Type-B cable to local computer and Type-B port of eLinkKVM device
+- (2) Connect USB Type-B cable to remote terminal and Type-B port of eLinkKVM device

 ![Dummy Screen](../../Resource/eLinkKVM_setup_mode_guide.png)

 ### d. eLinkKVM in Operation Modes

 The main usage of eLinkKVM is to remotely monitor a server.
-The basic connection is  described below where eLinkKVM is connected to Server through USB cable and VGA and connect to local computer through  ethernet.
+The basic connection is  described below where eLinkKVM is connected to Server through USB cable and VGA and connect to remote terminal through  ethernet.

 | ![Multiple network layer](../../Resource/eLinkKVM_connection.png) |
 | :----------------------------------------------------------: |